alfanick/jekyll-related-posts/README.md

 ## How to install

-I am new to Jekyll - I will try to make installation process easier (I guess I can create gem for the plugin), but for now it goes as follows:

-1. Download this repository.
+Initialy you had to install the plugin manually, however the plugin is a gem now - follow instructions to install the plugin:

+1. Install the gem `jekyll-related-posts`
-2. Copy `Gemfile` to your site root directory and run `bundle install` (it requires lapack libs for linear algebra).
+  - if you are using bundler add `gem 'jekyll-related-posts'` to your `Gemfile` and run `bundle install`
-3. Copy `_layouts/related.html` and modify to your needs.
+  - or install gem via `gem install jekyll-related-posts`
-4. Insert `<related-posts />` somewhere in your `_layouts/post.html`
+2. Insert `<related-posts />` somewhere in your `_layouts/post.html`
 file.
-5. Append content of `_config.yml` to your config and customize it to your needs.
-6. Run `jekyll build`, don't forget to blog about the plugin!
+3. Run `jekyll build`, don't forget to blog about the plugin!

+### Customization

+You can customize default related posts template by creating `related.html` in your layouts directory.
+Plugin behaviour can be altered by options in `_config.yml`, under `related:` section.

 ## Basis of operation